 CSCR employs a customer centered model to ensure all first-time career seekers receive a welcome and "what can we help you with" approach.
 This approach is the First Impression Team (FIT).
-Our front door staff in all our locations are trained to be friendly and welcoming to everyone who enters our system.
+Our front door staff in all our locations are trained to be friendly and welcoming to everyone who enters our system, whether in person or online.
 Each career seeker receives an overview of available services, and any other pertinent resources to ensure successful return to employment.
 This includes a complete overview of the processes and procedures for gaining maximum benefits from engagement with the Career Center.
 The successful respondent must ensure that the career seeker receive information on our services, a resume review and a registration in the Management Information System.
-Note: Veterans must receive a priority of service.
+Note: Veterans must receive priority of service.
 Providing Priority of Service should be addressed in the proposal.

-a.
-Describe the staffing plan to coordinate staffing, curricula, and the optimum career seeker flow process in the Career Centers as it relates to the FIT.
-This should include any

-- planned adaptations for targeted populations (i.e. new high school graduates, Veterans, college students, executive/professional career seekers, returning citizens, etc.). - b.
-Respondents should show how they will incorporate the Customer Service Philosophy and the provision of Labor Market Information, explanation of the Career Pathway model, (www.mycareerpathways.org) in their approach to the initial interaction.
+- a.
+Describe the staffing plan to coordinate staffing and the optimum career seeker flow process in the Career Centers as it relates to the FIT.
+This should include any planned adaptations for targeted populations (i.e. new high school graduates, Veterans, college students, executive/professional career seekers, returning citizens, etc.). - b.
+Respondents should show how they will incorporate the Customer Service Philosophy in their approach to the initial interaction.